 【Function】

-This command retrieves the overheat protection log from on board EEPROM and prints them to syslog.
+This command reads the overheat protection log from on board EEPROM and prints them to syslog.

 This command prints all log entries in the EEPROM.
 And the log is not changed/deleted by calling this command.
 Therefore, if you call this command twice, the same log message is printed to syslog.